uriel1998/bash-the-tarot/README.md

 The scripts *only* do the Celtic cross layout.

-The images are the out-of-copyright Rider-Waite ones, though `jp2a` turns them into ASCII for us.
+The images are the Rider-Waite-Smith deck, though `jp2a` turns them into ASCII for us.
+The Rider-Waite-Smith deck is public domain in the US, but not currently in the EU.

 The data for the readings largely come from  [the Resonator Voyant Tarot](https://github.com/abetusk/ResonatorVoyantTarot), although they've been modified somewhat.